 He is rated in all the major Directories as a leading silk in this field.

 - X Children v Minister for Health and Social Services [2016-2018] Royal Court of Jersey.
 Major child abuse litigation involving a consideration of very substantial future care losses on an enhanced Helmot v Simon discount rate.
+Largest PI claim ever to be heard in a Court in British Isles.

 - McGowan v AMEC WL 02212899, Manchester High Court, Andrews J – Mesothelioma and evidential inferences.